 Operational and funding needs to deliver on a comprehensive refugee response

-The projected resettlement needs for 2017 for refugees in Uganda are 16,500 persons.
-More resettlement countries need to be identified.
+- Resettlement: The projected resettlement needs for 2017 for refugees in Ethiopia are 50,800 persons.
+In 2018, the projected resettlement needs stand at 65,750 refugees.

+- Complementary pathways: Third-country governments – in cooperation and with the support of other stakeholders, such as the private sector, civil society and diaspora organizations – are encouraged to establish and expand complementary pathways for refugees in Ethiopia.
 These pathways may include expanded family reunification and family-based mobility; labour mobility schemes; scholarships and education programmes; and regional mobility schemes.
 (Note: implementation of such pathways necessitates certain facilitative administrative measures, as well as protection safeguards.
-UNHCR may support States with technical advice in these areas.)
+UNHCR may support States with technical advice in these areas).
+More specifically with regard to unaccompanied and separated children (UASC) from Eritrea with family members outside: recognizing that 39% of the Eritrean refugee population are children, of whom 25% are UASC, and approximately 80% of Eritrean UASC have relatives outside Eritrea (35% in Europe; 35% in Ethiopia; 15% in Israel; 15% other), we request that key member States to facilitate expanded family reunification for this population.
 UNHCR can provide more information on the needs relating to complementary pathways.

 - Greater involvement of line ministries is needed to help foster greater complementarity of efforts across the country between regional government authorities and ARRA in Addis Ababa.
 In the same vein, greater support is needed to local authorities and host populations.